Notre-Dame fire: Firefighting

-More than 400 firefighters were engaged; another hundred government workers worked to move precious objects to safety via a human chain also including police and municipal workers.
+More than 400 firefighters were engaged; another hundred government workers moved precious objects to safety via a human chain also including police and municipal workers.

 The fire was primarily fought from inside the structure, which was more dangerous for personnel but reduced potential damage to the cathedral; applying water from outside risked deflecting flames and hot gases (at temperatures up to 800 °C or 1500 °F) inwards.
 Deluge guns were used at lower-than-usual pressures to minimise damage to the cathedral and its contents, with water that was supplied by pump-boat from the Seine.

 Aerial firefighting was not used because water dropped from heights could have caused structural damage, and heated stone can crack if suddenly cooled.
-Helicopters were not used because of dangerous updrafts but drones were used for visual and thermal imaging, and robots for visual imaging and directing water streams.
+Helicopters were not used because of dangerous updrafts, but drones were used for visual and thermal imaging, and robots were used for visual imaging and directing water streams.
 Molten lead falling from the roof posed a special hazard for firefighters.

 By 18:52, smoke was visible from outside; flames appeared in the next ten minutes, as firefighters arrived.
 The spire of the cathedral collapsed at 19:50, creating a draft that slammed all the doors and sent a fireball through the attic.
-Firefighters then retreated from within the attic.
+Firefighters then retreated from within the attic and concentrated on fighting the fire from the ground.

 Shortly before the spire fell, the fire had spread to the wooden framework inside the north tower, which supported eight very large bells.
-Had the bells fallen, it was thought that the damage done as they fell could have collapsed the towers, and with them the entire cathedral.
-At 20:30, firefighters abandoned attempts to extinguish the roof and concentrated on saving the towers, fighting from within and between the towers.
+Had the bells fallen, it was thought that the damage done as they fell could have collapsed the north tower and then the south tower, and with them the entire cathedral.
+At 20:30, firefighters abandoned attempts to extinguish the roof and concentrated on saving the towers.
+Despite the risk of being caught in a collapse, a firefighter squad volunteered to attempt to put out the fire in the north tower, fighting from within and between the towers.
+Fourth Arrondissement Mayor Ariel Weil stated "At that point, it was clear that some firefighters were going to go into the cathedral without knowing if they would come back out."
 By 21:45 the fire was under control.

 Adjacent apartment buildings were evacuated owing to concern about possible collapse, but on 19 April the fire brigade ruled out that risk.
 One firefighter and two police officers were injured.